NREL/wind-hybrid-open-controller/_sources/controllers.md

 Integral action, as well as gain scheduling based on turbine saturation, has been disabled as simple proportional control appears sufficient currently.
 However, these may be enabled at a later date if needed.
-The `proportional_gain` for the controller may be provided on instantiation, and defaults to `proportional_gain = 1`.

-(controllers_simplehybrid)=
+`controller_parameters` may include keys:
+- `proportional_gain`: the proportional gain for the controller.
+- `ramp_rate_limit`: a limit on the ramp rate for the entire plant, in units of kW/s.

+(controllers_generichybrid)=
-### HybridSupervisoryControllerBaseline
+### HybridSupervisoryControllerGeneric

-Simple closed-loop supervisory controller for a hybrid wind/solar/battery plant.
+Closed-loop supervisory controller for a hybrid plants.
-Reads in current power production from wind, solar, and battery, as well as a plant power reference.
-Contains logic to determine technology set points for wind, solar and battery technologies to follow the plant power reference.
-The control is based on a proportional gain based on the error between the wind and solar production and the plant power reference.
-The controller increases the power references sent to wind, solar, and battery if the power reference is not met.
-If there is a power surplus from wind and solar, the controller adjusts the power reference values to charge the battery up to the battery capacity.

-The power reference values for wind, solar and battery technologies are then handled by the operational controllers for wind, solar, and battery, which are assigned to the `HybridSupervisoryControllerBaseline` on instantiation to distribute the bulk references to each asset amongst the individual generators.
-Currently, only wind actually distributes the power.
-Intended as a baseline for comparison to more advanced supervisory controllers.

-This controller can also be run for a hybrid plant comprising wind or solar and/or a battery.
-At least one of the wind or solar components must be present, with the battery component optional.
-Upon instantiation, the user may set `wind_controller`, `solar_controller`, and/or `battery_controller` to `None` if no wind, solar, and/or battery component is available, respectively.
+Reads in current power production from various components, as well as a possible plant power reference, and manages individual component controllers.
+Depending on the mode of operation of component controllers, enables plant-wide power tracking or independent control up to the interconnection limit.
+When power tracking, simply passes the plant-wide power reference to the component controllers in the reverse curtailment order until the reference is met.

+`controller_parameters` may include keys:
+- `component_controllers`: list of (Hycon) controllers for the various components in the hybrid plant.
+- `curtailment_order`: list of integers referencing the `component_controllers` list.
+If `curtailment_order` is not provided, the default is to curtail components in the reverse order they are provided in the `component_controllers` list (that is, the final component in the list is curtailed first, and the first component in the list is curtailed last).

 (controllers_battery)=
 ### BatteryController